CMake: History

 For various reasons, CMake developers chose to develop a scripting language for CMake instead of using Tcl a popular language for building at the time.
 Use of Tcl would have then added a dependency to the host machine which is counter to the goal of no dependencies other than a compiler.
 Also, Tcl was not well supported on Windows and some Unix systems at the time of initial development.

-Subsequent development and improvements were fueled by the incorporation of CMake into developers’ own systems, including the VXL Project, the CABLE features added by Brad King, and GE Corporate R&D for support of DART.
+Subsequent development and improvements were fueled by the incorporation of CMake into developers’ own systems, including the VXL Project, the CABLE features added by Brad King, and GE Corporate R&D for support of DART (which is deprecated since 3.7.).
 Additional features were created when VTK transitioned to CMake for its build environment and for supporting ParaView.

 Version 3.0 was released in June 2014.
 It has been described as the beginning of "Modern CMake".
 Experts now advise to avoid variables in favor of targets and properties.
 The commands add_compile_options, include_directories, link_directories, link_libraries that were at the core of CMake 2 should now be replaced by target-specific commands.